 We begin the day with a welcome and introduction of team members and guides.
 Throughout the day the guides provide a focused introduction to a variety of topics.
 This includes a detailed personal equipment discussion and gear check; Leave No Trace and environmental considerations; mountain hazards and safety; back country navigation; and tour planning.
 There will be an avalanche awareness refresher, an introduction to avalanche forecasting, and an introduction to basic rope systems used in mountaineering.

 Today we travel on our skis to the different slopes, couloirs and cliffs around camp.
-We tour from site to site, learning roped travel with skis, rappelling, mountaineering anchors, and introduce crevasse rescue for skiers.
-Our evening is spent developing a tour plan to take us to Camp Muir the next day.
+We tour from site to site, learning how to move efficiently and safely, on skis, in mountaineering terrain.
+We will also practice ways to increase our security around cliffs and in steep entrances.
+Our evening is spent developing a tour plan to take us to Camp Muir the following day.

 Technical Ski Mountaineering Training

 We follow the team's route plan to ascend to Camp Muir (10,060'), our camp for the night.
 From this spectacular place we have glaciers, snowfields and a variety of ski mountaineering and training options.
-For the afternoon, we construct rescue sleds and shelters, practice our skier crevasse rescue, or get some steeper skiing in around camp.
-In the evening we discuss further mountaineering topics and develop a tour plan for the next day's descent.
+For the afternoon we practice building emergency shelters and rescue sleds, or get some steeper skiing in around camp.
+In the evening we discuss further mountaineering topics and develop a plan for the next day's descent.

 Climbing to Camp Muir

-We evaluate the weather and snow conditions to determine our descent to Paradise.
+We begin the day with roped travel practice and crevasse rescue training on one of the glaciers near camp.
+After packing up we evaluate the weather and snow conditions to determine our descent to Paradise.
 The descent offers great skiing and teaching opportunities as we put the weeks' skills into practice.
 A shuttle takes our group down to Rainier BaseCamp.
-In Ashford, we gather as a team to celebrate our adventure
+In Ashford, we gather as a team to celebrate our adventure.

 Ski Descent from Camp Muir